rotki/rotki/docs/api.rst

       }

    :resjson object result: A list of all vault details detected.
-   :resjsonarr string liquidation_price: The USD price that the asset deposited in the vault as collateral at which the vault is going to get liquidated.
-   :resjsonarr string collateral_usd_value: The current value in USD of all the collateral in the vault according to the MakerDAO price feed.
    :resjsonarr int creation_ts: The timestamp of the vault's creation
    :resjson object events: A list of all events that occured for this vault
    :resjsonarr string event_type: The type of the event.
 Valid types are: ``["deposit", "withdraw", "generate", "payback", "liquidation"]``